Agriculture

 • Border strip: Borders or long, narrow strips are created to divide a sloping field.
 Low ridges border them to carry water.
 Water is supplied from the higher border end so that gravity moves it throughout the strip.
 Along the path, it irrigates the plants.

-• Basin: For basin irrigation, basins or shallow depressions are formed around individual or groups of plants.
+• Basin: For basin irrigation, basins or shallow depressions are formed around individuals or groups of plants.
 These basins are supplied water directly so the soil around the plants absorbs it.
 Small layout fields are most suitable for basin irrigation.

 Sub-Surface Irrigation